 A triple net lease is a lease agreement that requires the tenant or lessee of the property to pay taxes, fees, insurance and for maintenance of the property in addition to paying the rent and utilities.

 There's a special rule that applies to self-rentals.
 The rental or licensing of tangible or intangible property that doesn't rise to the level of a Section 162 trade or business is still treated as a trade or business for QBI deduction eligibility purposes if the property is rented or licensed to a business conducted by an individual or RPE that has 50% or more common ownership (considering indirect ownership).
-See "Defining the Term 'Trade or Business'" at right for a plain English description of what property qualifies for the QBI safe harbor.
+See "Defining the Term 'Trade or Business'" below for a plain English description of what property qualifies for the QBI safe harbor.

 For this rule to apply, the same person or group of persons must own (directly or indirectly under attribution rules) the business to which the property is rented.
 For example, if Sue rents real property that she owns under a triple net lease arrangement to her wholly owned S corporation for use in the S corporation's business, the net rental income would count as QBI.